Furikake: History

 One account of the origin of furikake is that it was developed during the Taishō period (1912–1926) by a pharmacist in Kumamoto prefecture named Suekichi Yoshimaru (吉丸末吉).
-To address calcium deficits in the Japanese population, Yoshimaru developed a mixture of ground fish bones with roast sesame seeds, poppy seeds, and seaweed that was made into a powder.
+To address calcium deficiency in the Japanese population, Yoshimaru developed a mixture of ground fish bones with roast sesame seeds, poppy seeds, and seaweed that was made into a powder.
 This product, which he called 'A Friend for Rice' (ご飯の友, Gohan no Tomo), is generally considered the precursor to contemporary furikake.
-A food company in Kumamato later acquired the product and was able to sell it commercially.
+A food company in Kumamoto later acquired the product and was able to sell it commercially.
 It was initially sold in a flask-like container shaped with a narrow neck to prevent moisture from seeping into the product.